BitcoinDesign/Guide/guide/daily-spending-wallet/settings.md

 During regular use, only lightning network fees will apply to transactions in this wallet.
 An additional fee may be charged for opening new channels to increase liquidity.

 When users send to an on-chain address, a swap fee applies.
-This fee also applies if the user receives to an on-chain (swap) address, which may cause confusion as typically the sender is reponsible for paying fees.
+This fee also applies if the user receives to an on-chain (swap) address.
+This may cause confusion, as typically the sender is reponsible for paying fees.

 </div>